Anabaptist–Jewish relations: Anabaptist converts to Judaism

-Kosher Anabaptist cuisine
+Anabaptist and Jewish cuisine

 "Grow and Behold", a Brooklyn-based kosher meat company, obtains much of their meat from Amish-owned farms.
 The company aims to produce sustainable, ethically-produced alternatives to meat that comes from factory farms.

 Kosher Amish butter is available on the American market.
 "Fresh Made Amish Butter" has been certified kosher by the Orthodox Union, however, "Fresh Dairy Amish Butter" has not been certified kosher despite some of the butter having been labeled with an unauthorized OU hechsher.

 The cooking of Pennsylvania German Christians and Pennsylvania German Jews often overlaps, particularly vegetarian dishes that do not contain non-kosher ingredients such as pork or that mix meat and dairy together.

 Anabaptists during the Holocaust

 The Anabaptist response to the Shoah varied widely, ranging from indifference to resistance to collaboration with and perpetration of Nazi atrocities.

 Netherlands

 A notable number of Dutch Anabaptists hid Jews from Nazi authorities.
 40 Dutch Anabaptists have been honored by Israel as Righteous Among the Nations.
 However, a significant number of Dutch Mennonite war criminals who participated in the Holocaust escaped from Dutch prisons and fled to South America to live in the Russian Mennonite communities of Paraguay.
 Jacob Luitjens, nicknamed the terror of Roden, was a notable Dutch Mennonite Nazi who fled to Paraguay with the assistance of Mennonites before resettling in Canada and joining a Mennonite congregation in Vancouver.
 The Netherlands attempted to extradite Luitjens in 1991.
 Many Mennonites in Vancouver supported Luitjens.
 He was deported from Canada and imprisoned in the Netherlands, the last Dutch Nazi to be put on trial.